Package Leaflet: Information for the Patient

 Children and adolescents

-The indications for thyroid cancer (including medullary thyroid cancer) do not cover children under 12years of age.
+The indications for thyroid cancer (including medullary thyroid cancer) do not cover children under 12 years of age.

-Other medications and Retsevmo
+Other medicines and Retsevmo

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 Pregnancy, breastfeeding, and fertility